menu

 Occupations and Workforce

-Ringling is a blue-collar town, with 36.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ringling is generally considered to be a blue-collar town.
+36.58% of the Ringling workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ringling is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ringling who work in management occupations (13.23%), office and administrative support (10.12%), and sales jobs (8.95%).

 Setting & Lifestyle